 Students who are in the midst of applying for an advanced accounting degree program may be interested in learning whether or not they need to participate in an internship for a Master’s in Accounting degree.
 If you already possess a Bachelor of Science or Arts in Accounting, or a related field like finance, it is time to start planning for graduate study.

-Earning a Master’s degree in Accounting, which is also called an MAcc degree, will help you advance your profession in the field of accounting while you earn your Certified Public Accounting credential.
+Earning a master’s degree in accounting, which is also called a MAcc degree, will help you advance your profession in the field of accounting while you earn your Certified Public Accounting credential.
 In addition to completing the required coursework, some accounting departments may require that you complete an internship so that you get hands-on experience.
 Read on, and learn more about internship requirements and why completing an internship can be so advantageous for your professional future.

 What Are Common Internship Requirements For Master’s of Accounting Programs?

-What Are the Advantages to Completing an Internship?
+What Are the Advantages of Completing an Internship?

 It can be very frustrating to hear that you are required to fulfill an added requirement when you choose a school that has mandatory accounting internships.
 While it can be overwhelming for students who are simultaneously working and living the graduate student life, there are major benefits to completing an internship.
 When you have an internship on your resume, it shows your skills go beyond the classroom and into the workplace.